 A: No. But we might.

 Q: Do you need a transcript?
 May I include a resume… a transcript… a cover letter?

 A: No, there is no need to submit these items.

 Q: Do I have to send in my immunization record at the same time as my application?

-A: No, you can submit your immunization record at any time up to the application deadline.
-We will match it with your application once we receive your records.
+A: No, you can submit your immunization record anytime before application deadline.

 Q: May I submit a record of immunization from my doctor’s office or do I have to submit the form you have supplied?